 Note the following for cases of exercise-induced CK abnormalities: Cases of CK abnormality, presumed to be exercise induced, at the Grade 3 or higher level accompanied by ALT abnormalities of Grade 3 or lower up to and including Grade 3 should be brought to the attention of the CMC for adjudication of further management and further administration of study product.
-Grade 4 elevations in ALT, regardless of CK elevation will prompt permanent discontinuation of study product and the participant will be followed annually for HIV testing only until the conclusion of Step 2 of the study.
+Grade 4 elevations in ALT, regardless of CK elevation will prompt permanent discontinuation of study product and the participant will be followed annually until all participants complete Step 2 of the study.
 All such cases must be reported to the CMC.